Galaxy supports the following authentication mechanisms:

-In the Galaxy config file config/galaxy.ini there is the user activation setting that you have to turn on.
+In the Galaxy config file config/galaxy.yml there is the user activation setting that you have to turn on.
 By default it is off.

 There is also the option for tracking jobs in database that is required to be turned on for the account activation to be effective.
 By default it is off.

-After you turn on both of these every user that will try to register after this configuration file takes effect will have the verification email sent to the email address provided.
-Unless the Grace period (see below) is set, the user won’t be able to login before the verification happens.
+After you turn on both of these every user that will try to register after this configuration file takes effect will have the activation email sent to the email address provided.
+Unless the

-Furthermore in order for this to work correctly smtp server and admin email should be set:
+Furthermore in order for this to work correctly smtp server and email need be set:

 Changing email address¶

-However with inactive account the user won’t be able to run jobs and warning message will be shown to him at the top of the page.
-It is customizable via the inactivity_box_content parameter.
+However with inactive account the user won’t be able to run jobs and warning message will be shown to them at the top of the page.
+It is customizable via the

 Disposable email address filtering¶

 In the file each domain is on its own line and without the @ sign.
-Example of the blacklist file format:
+Example of the blocklist file format: